STAT545-UBC/STAT545-UBC-original-website/packages02_activity.md

 When we run this the first time, the new folder `man` is created with the file `gday.Rd`.
 Go ahead an open it, this is what we would have had to write if it was not for `roxygen2` (the syntax resembles the markup language [LaTeX](http://en.wikipedia.org/wiki/LaTeX)).

-Also observe that we now have a file `NAMESPACE` which, as expected, says that the package `gameday` provides the function `gday`.
+Also observe that we now have a file `NAMESPACE` which, as expected, says that the package `gameday` provides the function `gday()`.

+You can also generate documentation with RStudio via the Build menu or the Build tab or the keyboard shortcut given there.

 ### Build the package

 As a final step, let's build the package.
-In *RStudio* use the *Build* tab and choose *Build & Reload*.
+In RStudio use the *Build* tab and choose *Build & Reload*.
 That's it.
-Your package is now checked, installed and loaded.
-Your *R* session is also restarted.
+Your package is now installed, your R session is restarted, and your package is loaded.
 You are now able to run

 ```
 gday("canucks")